Loving Your Three Brains

 Hearts and Minds

-Thoughts and feelings are different things taking place in different locations, but they’ve got something special in common.
+Thoughts and feelings are different things taking place in different locations, but they’ve got something critical in common.

 You see a thought come to life, that is, manifest into something like a building or a painting, but you never see it or any other thought.